 - Minimal Recovery

 - Maximal Result

 Moda is the Italian word for “fashion” and is derived from a Latin word for “way or method of doing something.”
-The word perfectly captures the essence of our plastic surgeon’s MODA Makeover.
-Throughout his practice, our plastic surgeon encountered many patients who were seeking alternate solutions to age-related changes in facial appearance.
+The word perfectly captures the essence of our plastic surgeons’ MODA Makeover.
+Throughout their practice, our plastic surgeons have encountered many patients who were seeking alternate solutions to age-related changes in facial appearance.
 Many of these patients regularly engaged in non-invasive skin care treatments and used fillers and injectables.
 Despite these efforts, they were not getting the same results they initially saw.
 They were interested in treatments that were more long-lasting and aggressive than the non-invasive treatments they were familiar with; however, they were either not candidates or unwilling to pursue more traditional surgical procedures such as formal facelifts, neck lifts, and brow lifts.
 In addition, many of these patients were in the throes of child rearing or an active professional life, and they were neither interested in nor could afford prolonged downtime.

 Am I a candidate?

 Patient selection is one of the key factors in achieving great results from a MODA Makeover.
 Patients are typically in the mid-30 to the mid-50 age group.
 Some of the common concerns that patients present with are: loss of cheek volume, deepening “tear troughs,” jowling along the cheekbones, “tired-appearing” eyelids with mild extra skin folds, increased neck bulging or skin loosening.

 What procedures are involved in a MODA Makeover?